Date Updated: March 27, 2019

 Yoga Shoes Vs Yoga Socks

-Using yoga shoes or yoga socks depends on the environment and setting of your yoga practice, or if you have a health condition that makes yoga practice uncomfortable.
+Using shoes or yoga specifically designed and made for yoga sessions depends on the environment and setting of your yoga practice, or if you have a health condition that makes yoga practice uncomfortable.

 Yoga shoes cover your entire foot and have a bottom sole making them ideal for an outdoor practice or on the carpet, especially if you are not using a yoga mat.
 The bottom soles are also textured to provide traction and slip resistance making them ideal to wear on smooth or uneven surfaces.